-1. Set external\network\bridge = to an empty value in /etc/neutron/I3\agent.ini:
+1. Set external_network_bridge = to an empty value in /etc/neutron/I3_agent.ini.

-Previously, OpenStack Networking used external\network\bridge when only a single bridge was used for connecting to an external network.
+Previously, OpenStack Networking used external_network_bridge when only a single bridge was used for connecting to an external network.
 This value may now be set to a blank string, which allows multiple external network bridges.
 OpenStack Networking will then create a patch from each bridge to br-int.

-'''

 Name of bridge used for external network traffic.
-This should be set to

-empty value for the linux bridge
+This should be set to # empty value for the linux bridge external_network_bridge = systemctl restart neutron-l3-agent

-external_network_bridge =

-'''

-2. Restart neutron-13-agent for the changes to take effect.
+2. Restart neutron-I3-agent for the changes to take effect.